Millions to NanoSYD researchers from Independent Research Fund Denmark

 Danish-German Collaboration to Clear the Way for Ultra-Fast and Accurate Cancer Diagnosis

 Improved and ultra-fast diagnosis of cancer.
 This is the primary objective of collaboration between University of Southern Denmark, Universität zu Lübeck, Odense University Hospital and UKSH Universitätsklinikum Schleswig-Holstein.

 Head of Department at SDU Sønderborg receives "The Funen Nobel Prize"

-The Head of the Mads Clausen Institute at the University of Southern Denmark in Sønderborg, Horst-Günter Rubahn, received a great honour on Thursday when he was awarded Fyens Stiftstidende's Researcher Prize 2017.
+The head of the Mads Clausen Institute at University of Southern Denmark in Sønderborg, Horst-Günter Rubahn, received a great honour on Thursday when he was awarded Fyens Stiftstidende's Researcher Prize 2017.

 PhD defense by Robert Brehm

 PhD student Robert Brehm will defend his PhD thesis titled "Methods for Distributed Optimal Energy Management"

 NASA participates in MCI seminar

 MCI holds seminar on lithium-ion battery technology.
 NASA-researcher participates with lecture on the use of the batteries in space applications.